keyurahuja/jeevi/README.md

 Remember: Share these messages during your downtime while waiting for your food.
 Let's make every idle moment count!

+## Why Share Our Messages As A Diner?

+Sharing Jeevi messages is more than just entertainment; it's a powerful way to make a difference.
+By sharing our content, you:

+* **Spread Positivity:** Share uplifting and informative messages with your friends and family.
+* **Expand Your Knowledge:** Discover new facts, perspectives, and stories every time you share.
+* **Support Important Causes:** Contribute to humanitarian efforts by sharing messages with embedded CTAs.
+* **Connect with Others:** Foster meaningful conversations and shared experiences through shared content.
+* **Be Part of a Movement:** Join a community of like-minded individuals who care about making a difference.

+**Make Every Moment Count:**

+Sharing Jeevi messages is effortless and impactful.
+It's a small action with a big outcome.
+By taking a few moments to share, you can:

+* **Inspire Others:** Motivate your network to learn, share, and support important causes.
+* **Create Awareness:** Help spread the word about pressing global issues.
+* **Drive Positive Change:** Contribute to a better world by amplifying the reach of our messages.
+* **Enhance Your Social Feed:** Add variety and value to your social media presence.
+* **Feel Good:** Experience the satisfaction of knowing you've made a positive impact.

 ## How To Become A Jeevi Partner (For Hotels, Restaurants and Cafes)

 **Become a Part of Something Bigger**